National Constituent Assembly (Republic of China): Electoral method

-An election was held in 1936 across the nation to elect members of the Assembly, except in Japanese-occupied Northeast China which special elections substituted direct elections.
+An election was held in 1936 across the nation to elect members of the Assembly, except in Japanese-occupied Northeast China (Manchukuo) which special elections substituted direct elections.
 The Nationalist Government invited celebrities unwilling to campaign for the election to the Assembly, while members of KMT's Central Committee were designated as ex-officio members of the Assembly.
 CCP was unable to participate in the election due to KMT-CCP civil war and could only enter the Assembly with party-list quota.
 Tenure of the elected and selected members of the Assembly was extended to 1946 due to the delay of the Assembly.

 Political Consultative Conference

 After the victory in Sino-Japanese War in 1945, the Chinese Government was urged by the public to convene the Assembly.
 KMT and CCP, which by then became a substantial anti-government force, along with China Democratic League (CDL), Young China Party, and independents, (Note: 38 members of the Conference were: KMT (8), CCP (7), CDL (9), Youth (5), Ind.
-(9)) convened Political Consultative Conference on 10 January 1946 in Chongqing.
+(9)) convened Political Consultative Conference on 10 January 1946 in Chongqing, wartime capital of the China.
 The Conference, lasted until 31 January, adopted 12 resolutions including reforming government, amending draft constitution, and convening National Constituent Assembly.
 A committee on organising draft constitution was also formed.

 The membership quota of the National Constituent Assembly was one of the rifts between Nationalists and the Communists.
 CCP and CDL demanded disqualifying the members elected in 1936, while KMT insisted the membership was still legitimate and rejected the idea of disqualification for respecting the integrity of the government and the law.
 Both sides eventually compromised on disqualifying the unelected members of the Assembly, i.e., appointed members in special elections and ex-officio members of KMT's Central Committee, and replacing them with party representatives.